Netflix/metaflow-docs/docs/scaling/remote-tasks/introduction.md

 The `@resources` decorator suggests resource requirements for a step.
 The `memory` argument specifies the amount of RAM in megabytes and `cpu` the number of CPU cores requested.
 It does not produce the resources magically, which is why the run above failed.
 The `@resources` decorator takes effect only when combined with another decorator that describes what compute platform, like Kubernetes or AWS Batch, to use.

 Let's use the `--with` option to attach a desired decorator to all steps on the command line.
-Choose one of the commands in the tabs below depending whether you use Kubernetes or AWS Batch.
+Choose one of the commands in the tabs below corresponding to whichever you use- Kubernetes or AWS Batch.
 This assumes that you have [configured one of these systems work with Metaflow](/getting-started/infrastructure).

 import Tabs from '@theme/Tabs';